guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 (Word) opening a hyperlink is less intuitive.
 In Google Workspace I get a small popup window showing me two options: edit the link, open the link.

 In o365 (general) there are much more lines and characters on the screen compared to the corresponding screens in Google Workspace.
 I think Google had one big goal: Reduce cognitive load.
 I think Microsoft had a different goal.
-Maybe "Add many cool features".
+Maybe "Make all features of our native desktop applications avaiable via the browser".
+But my background is different.
+I don't need all these features which the desktop version of MS-Word has.

 Office 365 is usable, but if I could choose, I would use the easier to use solution from Google.

+# Where Microsoft is better

+Microsoft is better at reading/writing their docx format.
+But I don't need this feature.

 # Related